ceramicskate0/ceramicskate0.github.io/The-Article-about-mechatgpt-wrote.md

 I didnt do most of what is described here.

-But I think its write about the GoldMine ;)
+But I think its right about the GoldMine ;)

 Thats all.